Antonomy/bookmarks/README.md

 # Getting Started

 ## How to set this up locally
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g